Jag1124/titanic-dataset-analysis/README.md

 - Matplotlib
 - Seaborn

-This task is part of data analysis practice.
+This task is part of data analysis.